KezzyNgotho/Chimoney-Ambassadors/Onboarding/Onboarding Guide.md

 #### Developers API

-- Allows integration of our intuitive APIs and SDKs to unleash the utility of your project.
+- Allows integration of our intuitive APIs and SDKs to unleash the utility of projects.

 #### Payment Requests